 Can we talk about tacos?
-When I am with family and friends in Los Angeles, rarely does a conversation pass where a taco and margarita are not mentioned.
-It's just the culture, comfort, and the flavor packed in a soft or hard-shelled package that makes for a perfect meal.
-These days, restaurants are charging up to five dollars for one taco, and simply put, it's a damn shame.
+When I am with family and friends in Los Angeles, rarely do we have a conversation in which a taco and margarita are not mentioned.
+It’s just the culture, comfort and the flavor packed in a soft or hard-shelled package that makes for a perfect meal.
+These days, restaurants are charging up to five dollars for one taco, and simply put, it’s a damn shame.
 Taco culture has become a trend, like cupcakes and Uggs, and it must stop.
 The solution?
-This recipe, which is super simple, economical and healthy.
-It's a win-win for your belly and your wallet.
+This recipe, which is supersimple, economical and healthy.
+It’s a win-win for your belly and your wallet.
 Get into it.

 Ingredients (makes 4 tacos)

 - 1 cup of black or pinto beans

 - 1 avocado, chopped